crscheid/php-article-extractor/README.md

 ### Installing Dependencies

 This will use the composer docker image to download the requirements.
 Note the use of the `--ignore-platform-reqs` since some of our dependencies do not yet support PHP 8.
+Ensure that whatever platform you are running composer on is on version 7.2 or higher of PHP.

 ```
 docker run --rm --interactive --tty --volume $PWD:/app composer --ignore-platform-reqs install